nikitasingh2001/Microsoft-Engage-Project-Teams-Clone/README.md

 ### Click on **START VIDEO** or **START CHAT** to start video call conversation or group-chat respectively.
 ![image](https://user-images.githubusercontent.com/69220037/124892914-e8c3e300-dff7-11eb-9b65-1ee8a4ab67db.png)

+If you want to know in detail visit `MS-Teams Website` Folder or you can visit my git hub repository https://github.com/nikitasingh2001/MS-Teams-Website

 ## Video-App

 MS-TEAMS VIDEO CALL APP